esoterictemplates/template-word-document-repository/README.md

 This template is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](./LICENSE) for more details.

-You should have received a copy of the [GNU General Public License](./LICENSE) along with this program.
+You should have received a copy of the [GNU General Public License](./LICENSE) along with this template.
 If not, see <https://www.gnu.org/licenses/>.

 ## Changelog